 Affinity and Anti-Affinity for VM Placement

-This lab is designed to enhance your proficiency in applying Node Affinity, Pod Affinity, and Anti-Pod Affinity specifically to Virtual Machines.
-The core purpose is to illustrate the practical application of these principles in real-world scenarios and solidify your conceptual understanding.
+This lab showcases how to use and apply Node Affinity, Pod Affinity, and Pod-Anti Affinity against Virtual Machines.
+The lab focuses on the practical application of these principles in real-world scenarios and strengthens your technical understanding of how they work.

 Accessing the OpenShift Cluster